-Due to recent investigations conducted by Canada Revenue Agency on Valentines day, 2018 (by no coincidence) this has resulted in the execution of 3 search warrant in respect to a number of offshore tax evasion relating to a leak of information by a Panama law firm.
-This has shed light to the extent and measures CRA is taking to crack down on individuals and entities looking to avoid paying tax.
+Due to recent investigations conducted by Canada Revenue Agency on Valentine’s day, 2018 (by no coincidence) this has resulted in the execution of 3 search warrant in respect to a number of offshore tax evasion relating to a leak of information by a Panama law firm.
+This has shed light on the extent and measures CRA is taking to crack down on individuals and entities looking to avoid paying tax.

-Canada revenue agency’s website defines tax evasion as the following:
+Canada Revenue Agency’s website defines tax evasion as the following:

 “Tax Evasion typically involves deliberately ignoring a specific part of the law.
-For example, those participating in tax evasion may under-report taxable receipts or claim expenses that are non-deductible or over stated.
+For example, those participating in tax evasion may under-report taxable receipts or claim expenses that are non-deductible or overstated.
 They might also attempt to evade taxes nu wilfully refusing to comply with legislated reporting requirements.
 Tax Evasion, unlike tax avoidance, has criminal consequences.
 Tax Evaders face prosecution in criminal court.”

 The above basically states if you are deliberately attempting to deceive tax paying authorities, then that will be viewed as tax evasion.
 Notice the use of the word ‘deliberate.’
 Although, usually the law does not usually shield ignorance or the misinformed, in this context it places emphasis on intent.